91tv

 ()

 You need a long stay (over 90 days) national visa for the purpose of study.
 Schedule an appointment (now) at your consulate , for a date not more than 90 days before the start of the program.
+Do not click the text in red directing you to apply through the BLS office for a Schengen visa—you need a national visa, so must apply at the consulate (not at the BLS processing agency).

 Step #3: Gather your materials